MatthewMarksIT/QA_framework/README.md

 **Task ID:** 10491
 **Issue Type:** Minor – Formatting

-> Your labels are correct, but the explanation format does not follow the template (missing bullet points).
+> Good job!
+Only a minor issue.
+Your labels are correct, but the explanation format does not follow the template (missing bullet points).
 Please use the standard explanation structure going forward.
 Score: 6

 ---